AnonymousDevTeam/KCSEC-USB-Rubber-Ducky-Toolkit/KCSEC-Payloads/fodhelper-UAC-Metashell--TwinDuck-Orginal/readme.txt

 ** Key info **

-* Twin Duck Special 2 required (See Ducky Flasher OR Firmware list)
+* Twin Duck orginal required (See Ducky Flasher OR Firmware list)
+* This version has a delay added to allow the USB Storage to mount
 * Drive must be called KCSEC to work (Can be changed in ducky code)
 * meterpreter-32.ps1 Must be changed to have the right IP/Port
 * Ducky_code.txt shows inject.bin decoded (Not needed for setup)